anawale123/Path-to-DevOps-Engineering/terraform/notes/terraform-files.md

 1. Reads the **current state** from the state file.
 2. Reads the **desired state** from your configuration files.
 3. Compares the two to find differences.
-4. Creates or updates resources as needed and updates the **state file** to reflect the actual deployed resources.
+4. Creates or updates resources as needed and updates the *state file to reflect the actual deployed resources.

-Terraform **does not add your configuration directly to the state file**.
+Terraform does not add your configuration directly to the state file.
 It uses the config to create or update resources and then updates the state file to reflect what was actually deployed or changed.

 ---

-Terraform files and the state file together ensure your infrastructure is **declarative, predictable, and safe to manage repeatedly**.
+Terraform files and the state file together ensure your infrastructure is **declarative, predictable, and safe to manage repeatedly.